Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 ## 3rd step: Type-checking workflow

-The next and the final step is to ensure that if a node is using another node (i.e. a data node using another one to retrieve some data), the used output is compatible with the expected config.
+The next and the final step is to ensure that if a node is using another node (e.g. a data node using another one to retrieve some data), the used output is compatible with the expected config.

 For this step, we do the same as for the config, we define our output type in node definition: